RxLaboratory/Ramses/src-docs/docs/help/steps.md

 -  ![](../img/icons/shot-frame_sd.svg){: style="width:18px;"} ***Shot Production*** steps are the stages where shots are built using assets (e.g. animation, lighting, compositing, etc.)
 -  ![](../img/icons/film_sl.svg){: style="width:18px;"} ***Post-Production*** includes all the steps from the edit to the delivery, where the work is made on the whole edit and not individual shots (e.g. editing, sound design, music, etc.)

+Each steps also stores the list of users assigned to it.

 !!! hint
     *Ramses* comes with a set of step templates, but they can be completely adjusted to any production needs; for example, if you consider *Character Desgin* to be a pre-production step instead of an asset production step, it's up to you to customize the templates.